Agjava/Agjava/README.md

 ## 🚀 About Me
-I'm currently pursuing my Master's in Computer Science at the University of Florida.
+Completed my Master's in Computer Science at the University of Florida.
 Passionate about software development, cloud computing, and UI/UX, I enjoy building robust web applications, scalable backend systems, and insightful data-driven solutions.